 Malus 'Prairie Fire' is an outstanding small American crab-apple.
-The main attraction is the abundant stunning dark pink blossom - helped by flowers which are large by crab-apple standards.
+The main attraction is the abundant stunning dark pink blossom - helped by flowers which are quite large by crab-apple standards.

 In autumn the red cherry-like fruitlets are also quite large, and useful for wildlife.
 In areas with warm autumn days and cool nights the leaves take on golden hues.

 Malus 'PrairieFire' is easy to grow and not usually troubled by diseases.
+It has a distinctly spreading habit.

 Malus 'Prairie Fire', more correctly known as Malus 'Prairiefire', was developed by Daniel Dayton at the University of Illinois in the 1980s.
 The university was part of the highly-regarded disease-resistant apple program of the "PRI" co-operative of Purdue, Rutgers, and Illinois universities .
 Many of the PRI varieties have the letters "pri" in their names, and Prairiefire maintains this tradition.